brunorijsman/firefly-configurations/features/bgp-simple-route-reflector/bgp-simple-route-reflector.md

 * No redundant route reflectors.
 * No hierarchical route reflectors.
 * A single cluster.
-* Use physical interface addreses for IBGP sessions (as opoosed to loopback addresses).
+* Use physical interface addreses for IBGP sessions (as opposed to loopback addresses).

 ## Topology